AppImage/AppImageSpec/draft.md

 #### AppStream

-An AppImage **SHOULD** ship `usr/share/appdata/$ID.xml` with `$ID` being the AppStream ID.
+An AppImage **SHOULD** ship AppStream metadata in `usr/share/metainfo/$ID.xml` with `$ID` being the AppStream ID.
 Shipping AppStream information enables the AppImage to be discoverable in application centers and/or application directory websites.
 If it does, then it **MUST** follow the AppStream [guidelines for applications](https://github.com/hughsie/appstream-glib#guidelines-for-applications).

 #### <a name="updateinformation"></a>Update information